grothesk/shyPy/README.rst

 have to be available in real time.
 In this case, NeoCache can help to avoid users being confronted with long loading times.

-With NeoCache.register() as a decorator, functions can be added to a caching mechanism.
+With NeoCache.register() functions can be added to a caching mechanism.
 At the same time, the NeoCache object remembers these functions in order to update the cache via NeoCache.update() on demand.

 Register functions like this: